-This year Pauline's Name day is on 29th June 2017
+This year Pauline's Name day was on 29th June 2017

 This name is a variant of the original name Paul